gracehoppercenter/ict/docs/f25/courses/itd110/goals/session24.md

 ## What We'll Do In Class

+### Project Extended

+We'll have time to work on our project in class today, and will continue working after class on Monday.
+I think that's plenty of time, but I've extended the project so that it feels less rushed.
+It's now due at the end of the day on Monday, Nov 17th.

 ### Test-review Game

 Just like last unit, I'll have a little warmup review game on Juicemind.